VIB-PSB/ksrates/doc/source/configuration.rst

 Configuration files
 *******************

-*ksrates* requires at the minimum the *ksrates* configuration file that contains all the settings necessary for a given analysis.
-Optionally, an additional *ksrates* configuration file with expert and debug settings can be specified.
-If using the *ksrates* Nextflow pipeline, an optional Nextflow configuration file is usually necessary to configure, for example, compute cluster and container settings.
+*ksrates* requires up to three files:

+1. a *ksrates* configuration file with all necessary settings for a given analysis

+2. a Nextflow configuration file to configure the executor resources (e.g. computer cluster, local computer) and container settings (applicable only if using the Nextflow pipeline)

+3. a *ksrates* configuration file for expert and debug settings (optional)

 .. _`pipeline_config_section`: